JuanAndresRodriguez/JuanAndresRodriguez/README.md

 - 👋 Hi, I’m @JuanAndresRodriguez
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning, programming and AI in general
+- 👀 I’m interested in Data Science, Data Engineering, Machine Learning, Deep Learning, programming and AI in general
-- 🌱 I’m currently learning all of the above and more
+- 🌱 I’m currently learning and working with all of the above and more
 - 💞️ I’m looking to collaborate on any AI related project
 - 📫 How to reach me juan.rodriguezpedreira@gmail.com